 13. Add final details and export

-Make any final adjustments you need to give it that special something.
-For the main image at the top of this page, I added two smaller bars above and below the text, coloured with the same gradient.
-I also added a background, shadow and reflection, using similar techniques to the other steps, as well as using layer masks to add fade.
+Finally to finish making your logo in Photoshop, make any final adjustments you need to give it that special something.
+For the main image at the top of this page, we've added two smaller bars above and below the text, coloured with the same gradient.
+We also added a background, shadow and reflection, using similar techniques to the other steps, as well as using layer masks to add fade.

-When you're happy, save the image out in whatever format you require.
-I used RGB jpg here for web format, but also saved it as a psd so I could go back and make changes.
+When you're happy, save the image out in whatever format you require, for example RGB jpg for web format.
+It's a good idea to save it as a psd file so that you can return to it and make changes in the future.